 To support the development of a classroom environment in which faculty and students demonstrate best practices for teaching and learning, a process of communication, modeling, and accountability is recommended.

 Step 1: Set Clear and Consistent Expectations

-Reflect on your personal comfort level and anxieties connected to health behaviors in the classroom.
-Review the Wellness Commitment and consider what behaviors you hope to see in your students that would help you feel safe (these behaviors will help reduce students' anxieties too).
+Reflect on your personal comfort level and anxieties connected to managing behaviors in the classroom.
+Review the Student Conduct expectations and consider what behaviors you hope to see in your students that would help you feel the classroom is a positive environment for learning (these behaviors will help reduce students' anxieties too).